Best Handmade Diwali Home Decor India 2026: Terracotta, Ceramic & Textile Picks

 What is the best handmade Diwali home decor item to buy in India?

-The answer depends on your home setup, but hand-glazed ceramic planters and hand-stitched cushion covers offer the best year-round value β they earn their space beyond Diwali season.
+Hand-stitched cushion covers offer the best year-round value — they earn their space well beyond Diwali season.
 Terracotta diyas are the most quintessentially Indian handmade Diwali pick if you want one category that is specifically festive in its purpose and atmosphere.

 Are terracotta diyas better than plastic ones for Diwali?

-How can I tell if a ceramic planter is genuinely handmade?
+How can I tell if a ceramic piece has been hand-finished?

 What are the best Indian craft clusters for Diwali terracotta items?

-How should I care for hand-glazed ceramic pieces used in festive decor?
+How should I care for glazed ceramic pieces used in festive decor?

-Can I use ceramic planters as part of my Diwali table decor?
+Can I use planters as part of my Diwali table decor?

 What is the difference between hand-glazed and hand-painted ceramics?